Biography of Charles Dickens

 1844: Fifth child Francis born.
 Breaks with previous publishers Chapman and Hall and moves to Bradbury and Evans.
 Lives in Genoa, Italy.

 1845: Visits Rome with Catherine.
-Sixth child Alfred born.
+His sixth child Alfred born.

 1846: Becomes Editor of the “Daily News”.
 Resides in Lausanne and then Paris.